Last Updated: March 4, 2022

 It’s important to be prepared for storms and natural disasters.
 Does your business have a plan for recovery?
 Are you prepared to withstand the effects of an emergency situation?

-On July 8, the National Oceanic and Atmospheric Administration (NOAA) reported that the U.S. has experienced 10 weather disasters that exceed $1 billion in damages.
-This makes 2020 the sixth year in a row with at least 10 weather events so extreme — a record in and of itself.
+In 2021, the National Oceanic and Atmospheric Administration (NOAA) reported that the U.S. has experienced 10 weather disasters that exceed $1 billion in damages.
+This makes 2021 the sixth year in a row with at least 10 weather events so extreme — a record in and of itself.

 Unfortunately, natural and man-made disasters can be sudden, unexpected, and completely devastating to business operations.
 And they are becoming more severe and more common.
 If they are not managed efficiently, major storm events can lead to permanent business closures.
 As we have now officially entered storm season, bringing with it the impacts of heavy rains, winds, tornadoes, and hurricanes, it’s important to be as prepared as possible.
 Storm damage is not only devastating, it’s costly.